 - Nonspendable fund balance associated with inventories, prepaid expenses, long-term loans and notes receivable, and property held for resale (unless the proceeds are restricted, committed or assigned).
-All nonspendable fund balances at year end relate to assets that are in nonspendable form. - Restricted fund balance that can be spent only for the specific purposes stipulated by the constitution, external resource providers, or through enabling legislation. - Committed fund balance that can be used only for the specific purposes determined by a formal action of the School's Board of Governance. - Assigned fund balance that is intended to be used by the School's management for specific purposes but does not meet the criteria to be classified as restricted or committed.
+All nonspendable fund balances at year end relate to assets that are in nonspendable form. - Restricted fund balance that can be spent only for the specific purposes stipulated by the constitution, external resource providers, or through enabling legislation. - Committed fund balance that can be used only for the specific purposes determined by a formal action of the School's Board of Governance. - Assigned fund balance that is intended to be used by the School's management for specific purposes but does not meet the criteria to be classified as restricted or committed. - Unassigned fund balance that is the residual amount for the School's general fund and includes all spendable amounts not contained in the other classifications.

-A Charter School and Component Unit of the District School Board of Pasco County, Florida NOTES TO FINANCIAL STATEMENTS June 30, 2016
+A Charter School and Component Unit of the District School Board of Pasco County, Florida NOTES TO FINANCIAL STATEMENTS June 30, 2017